inokawa/rich-textarea/README.md

 ## Props

 For other props not mentioned below will be passed to textarea.
-If not worked properly, please report it in an [issue](https://github.com/inokawa/rich-textarea/issues) or [PR](https://github.com/inokawa/rich-textarea/pulls).

 | Name              | Type                                          | Description                                                                                                                                                                                                                                                               |
 | ----------------- | --------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |